dominoma/typesafe-vuex/README.md

 class MyComponent extends Vue {

-    @myModule2.State('field')     // using a string not describing a state field name of myModule2 will result in a compile-time error myField!: boolean    // using the wrong type will result in a compile-time error
+    @myModule2.State('field')     // using a string not describing a state field name of myModule2 will result in a compile-time error readonly myField!: boolean    // using the wrong type will result in a compile-time error

     @myModule2.State
-    field!: boolean // using a property name not describing a state field name of myModule2 or the wrong type will result in a compile-time error
+    readonly field!: boolean // using a property name not describing a state field name of myModule2 or the wrong type will result in a compile-time error

     @myModule2.Action('fetchData')
     myFetchData!: (payload: string)=>Promise<boolean> // same here